 Free Screenwriting Software

 You have in mind a cinematic project with multiple locations with explicit narrative descriptions, complex characters with unique dialogue, and a whole lot of film editing instructions.
 Is there a way to accurately portray all of that in one document?
 Yes, yes, there is!
-Is called a screenplay, which follows a unique “Hollywood standard” formatting.
-Is there a dedicated software to help you?
+It’s called a screenplay, which follows a unique “Hollywood standard” formatting.
+Is there dedicated software to help you?
 Is there one for the low price of free?
-Of course, they are, and here we will give you five free screenwriting software options for you to try.
+Of course there is, and here we will give you five free screenwriting software options for you to try.

 Why use screenwriting software?